eldada/docker-image-generator/README.md

 I use this to upload unique Docker images and load test my [Artifactory](https://jfrog.com/artifactory/) instance, which is also my Docker registry.

 ## Design
-The generator runs in a Docker container (based on `docker:dind`), generating images using pre-defined parameters and then uploads to the set Docker registry.
+The generator runs locally using your install Docker engine or in a Docker container (based on `docker:dind`), generating images using pre-defined parameters and then uploads to the set Docker registry.

 ## Variables
 The following environment variables are used to configure the execution